Decla Film: Founding

 From the outset of the First World War, foreign production companies and their films were banned in Germany, and their entire assets confiscated.
 This included Gaumont, Pathé and Éclair.
 Despite being stationed at the front, Pommer through his co-founder Fritz Holz, a Berlin film distributor, made a successful bid for the rights to Éclair's German assets.
 (Note: Fritz Holz's son was awarded the Iron Cross, probably in December 1914.)
 They formed the Decla-Film-Gesellschaft Holz & Co. in February 1915.
 Holz resigned in mid-1915, but Decla kept the name even after Holz left the company.

 With the company being guided by Pommer's wife Gertrud, Erich Morawsky and/or Carl Wilhelm who also directed a number of its early films., Decla acquired the lease of the studio at no. 9 Franz Josef-Straße, originally built by Continental-Kunstfilm, part of the Weissensee Studios.
 Decla produced its first 12 films here in 1915.

 Pommer was transferred to the Russian front later in 1915, was wounded in the leg, and returned to Berlin in 1916.
 After being released from hospital in summer 1916 he trained recruits before joining Bild- und Filmamt (BuFA, Picture and Film department) at the German War Ministry in 1917, the forerunner of UFA.
-He was transferred as a sergeant to Rumania in summer 1917, involved in military censorship of stage and film.
+He was transferred as a sergeant to Romania in summer 1917, involved in military censorship of stage and film.